Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 Groundedness improves when the system retrieves less but better.

 The common anti-pattern is to stuff the prompt with everything remotely related and hope the model becomes wiser through saturation.
-It usually becomes noisier instead.
+It just gets noisier.

 Prompting matters most when it sets boundaries.